Carcharhinus

 Carcharhinus is the type genus of the family Carcharhinidae, the requiem sharks.
 One of 12 genera in its family, it contains over half of the species therein.
-It contains 35 extant and eight extinct species to date, with likely more species yet to be described.
+It contains 36-38 extant and eight extinct species to date, with likely more species yet to be described.

 Species

+Fossil teeth suggest that a majority of extant species in Carcharhinus already evolved by the Early Miocene, and these species start appearing in the fossil record starting from this time.
+Fossil Carcharhinus teeth tend to be highly species-specific in morphology, but are highly variable both within and among species, and even within the jaw, and thus require careful study to assign to their respective species.

 Extant

+The following species are placed in this genus: